Orthodontic Treatment Contracts Explained – Staged Contracts

 - Fees for retainers.

-When looking at a contract, consumers must evaluate whether they are being separately billed for each component in a staged contract, or one lump sum that covers everything.
+When looking at a contract, consumers must evaluate whether they are separately billed for each component in a staged contract or one lump sum that covers everything.

 It can be very easy to skew a fee to make you think an item is included.
 You may be told that the braces cost “X” dollars, only to find out later that you have to pay for the retainers separately.

 That is not our approach at E&S Orthodontic.
 We firmly believe in lump sum contracts based on results rather than staged contracts which tack separate fees at different times into the treatment plan.
-Our patients always know, up front, what a treatment plan is going to cost and we offer a variety of payment plans to make treatment affordable and within budget.
+Our patients always know how much a treatment plan will cost, and we offer various payment plans to ensure treatment affordable and within budget.

 If you have any other questions, please feel free to give our office a call.